Construction Contract Workshop

 Continuing Education Credit Information

-This webinar is open to the public and is designed to qualify for 7.0 PDHs for professional engineers and 7.0 non-HSW continuing education hours for licensed architects in all states that allow non-HSW coursework.
+This webinar is open to the public and is intended to offer 7.0 PDHs to professional engineers, including 1.0 ethics hour, and 7.0 non-HSW continuing education hours to licensed architects in most states that allow non-HSW continuing education.* Please refer to specific state rules to determine eligibility.

-The International Code Council has approved this event for .7 CEUs in the specialty area of Administration (Preferred Provider No. 1232).
+The International Code Council has approved HalfMoon Education as a Preferred Provider of continuing education (No. 1232).
+Course is approved for .7 CPUs in the specialty area of Administration.

 AIA Provider Statement: